oursiberia/ssmenv/README.md

 <!-- usagestop -->

 After install run `ssmenv init` to generate configuration files for the project.
+The `init` command asks for AWS Access and Secret Keys, the intention is these are keys for an IAM user's account, these will identify which account makes changes to variables in the SSM Parameter Store.
+The configuration files are placed in the `.ssmenv` directory as `public.json` and `private.json`.
-The configuration files are placed in the `.ssmenv` directory as `public.json` and `private.json`. `public.json` will only contain data that is not sensitive, it should be added to source control. `private.json` will contain sensitive data (such as AWS access key credentials) and should be ignored by source control.
+`public.json` will only contain data that is not sensitive (such as project root path), it should be added to source control. `private.json` will contain sensitive data (such as AWS access key credentials) and should be ignored by source control.

 # Commands